 If you try this recipe, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how you liked it in the comments below.

 - Preheat your oven to 350 degrees.

-- Combine all of the filling ingredients in a large bowl and beat with an electric mixer until smooth.1 ½ cup Apple Butter, 3 Eggs, ¼ cup Dark Brown Sugar, 2 tablespoons Cornstarch, 1 teaspoon Cinnamon, 1 teaspoon Vanilla, 7.5 ounce Sweetened Condensed Milk, ½ teaspoon Salt, 4 ounce Cream Cheese
+- Combine all of the filling ingredients in a large bowl and beat with an electric mixer until smooth.1 ½ cup Apple Butter, 3 Eggs, ¼ cup Dark Brown Sugar, 2 tablespoons Cornstarch, 1 teaspoon Cinnamon, 1 teaspoon Vanilla, 7.5 ounce can Sweetened Condensed Coconut Milk, ½ teaspoon Salt, 4 ounce Vegan Cream Cheese

 - Set your pie pan on a baking sheet.
 Pour the filling into the pie crust.1 9-inch pie crust

 - Bake in preheated oven on the lowest oven rack for 40-45 minutes until outer 2-3 inches of filling appear solid and the center jiggles slightly when gently shaken.
 If the edges of the crust start to get too brown, cover them with strips of aluminum foil.